swetharepakula/fabric-evm-ibm-container-service/README.md

 ## Run your own network:

 #### Prequisites
- - Have a Kubernetes cluster up and running on the IBM Container Service in US South (Currently the only one the supports all the features necessary.)
+ - Have a one node Kubernetes cluster up and running on the IBM Container Service in US South (Currently the only one the supports all the features necessary.)
  - `kubectl` is configured to talk to your cluster.
 You can do this by using the Bluemix CLI and running `bx cs cluster-info <cluster-name>`.
 Export the config file that is the output of that command for kubectl to be configured to talk to your cluster.
  - Have `Go 1.9.3` installed.
 The proxy currently does not support version of Go higher than `1.9.3`